google/zetasql/docs/one-pager.md

 +-------------------------------------------------------+
 ```

-This does the same thing as the example above.
+This does the same thing as the preceding example.
 You don't have to add
 `CURRENT ROW` as a boundary unless you would like to for readability.

 ```sql